quokka-astro/quokka/README.md

 Have fun!

-## Building with CMake+`make`
+## Building with CMake + `make`
-If you do not want to use Ninja to build, you can instead CMake with `make` as follows:
+If you are unable to install Ninja, you can instead use CMake with the Makefile generator, which should produce identical results but is slower:
 ```
 cmake .. -DCMAKE_BUILD_TYPE=Release -G "Unix Makefiles"
 make -j6
 ```

-## CMake
-Quokka uses CMake for its build system.
-If you don't have CMake installed already, you can simply run `python3 -m pip install cmake ninja --user` or use another [installation method](https://cliutils.gitlab.io/modern-cmake/chapters/intro/installing.html).
-If you are unfamiliar with CMake, [this tutorial](https://hsf-training.github.io/hsf-training-cmake-webpage/) may be useful.

 ## Could NOT find Python error
 If CMake prints an error saying that Python could not be found, e.g.: